 Historic Cities, Towns, and Villages near Merida

 Campeche is a stunning seaside city with colorful architecture and fascinating history.
-The historic city is a designated UNESCO heritage site, only about a two hour drive from Merida.
+The historic city is a designated UNESCO heritage site, only about a two-hour drive from Merida.
 The historic center of Campeche is surrounded by a two-mile wall that was built in the 1600’s to protect the city from invading pirates.
 Today, portions on the top of the walls are used by visitors to admire the beautiful view of the city.

-Getting From Merida to Campeche:
+How To Get from Merida to Campeche:

 11) Explore Izamal: The Yellow City